amamparo/aaronmamparo.com/blog/2024-02-03_advent-of-go.md

 writing production Java code.

 My Java experience, however, proved to be more of a hindrance than a help in learning TDD.
-It may seem counterintuitive, but think about it.
-The more intimately you know a language, the more confident you are in your ability to write working code.
+It may seem counterintuitive, but think about it: the more intimately you know a language, the more confident you are in your ability to write working code.
 The more confident you are in your ability to write working code, the less you feel the need to let tests guide your implementation.